 Father Albert rose from his seat.
 With lightning quickness, Nolan reached across the table and grabbed the Father’s wrists; binding them to the table.

 “I’m not finished,” he said with a snarl.
 “I need you to send a message to whoever you’re working for.”

 The Father tried to free his hands, but Nolan had a firm grip.

 “Tell them I don’t care if it’s Heaven or Hell.
 I don’t care if they have wings or horns!
 I won’t let anyone manipulate this kid.”

 Father Albert tugged again, but Nolan pulled the Holy damn near across the table toward him.

 “This girl is under my protection.
 And I’ll put a bullet through the head of any Deity or Demon that tries to take her away from me.”
-He smiled at the Father, who’s face was just inches from his own.
+He smiled at the Father, whose face was just inches from his own.
 “Where do I stand, Father?
 Nowhere.
-But I guess that’s why God chose me, right?”
+But I guess that’s why God chose me as her protector, right?”

 “Who said He chose you?”
 A gargled voice came from Father Albert.

 Nolan looked down at his hands just in time to see them singe on-top of the Father’s wrists.
 Flames sprang up his forearms.
 He jumped away from the table, fanning the 3rd-degree burns on his palms.
 His massive legs pushed his chair away with such force, two of the legs shattered into splinters.